manel1874/QSHY/README.md

 ## Usage

-Currently, there are (only) two functionalities impleted:
+Currently, there are (only) two functionalities implemented:

 1. String search problem;
 2. UPGMA algorithm to compute Phylogenetic Trees, developed under the [QuantumMining project](http://quantummining.av.it.pt/).